HLorenzini/rv-camping-management-system/README.md

 A Java-based desktop application designed to manage RV camping operations, including user applications, RV inspections, document management, maintenance requests, and administrative approval workflows.

-This project simulates a real-world system and was built to demonstrate backend architecture, business rules, security, and desktop application development using Java.

 ---

 ## 📌 Project Overview